 Walla Elsheikh is the Co-Founder and CEO of Birthright AFRICA which is committed to providing a free educational trip to Africa for all youth and young adults of African descent in the US.
 She has over 16 years of management and leadership experience in both the private and public sectors and has spent the last 10 years supporting various college and career readiness initiatives in both the K-12 and Postsecondary education spaces that prepare students with skills required in the 21st century global economy.
 Walla is the former Interim Executive Director of Schools That Can, NYC and has served as a program director, internship coordinator, and strategic consultant to small and large educational non-profits in NYC and Washington, D.C.
 She received her MBA in strategic management and social entrepreneurship from Indiana University after working as a Financial Associate at Goldman Sachs & Co.
 Walla participated in both the Education Pioneers and Management Leadership for Tomorrow (MLT) Fellowships and was selected as one of the Most Influential People of African descent (MIPAD) in 2018.
 She was born in Sudan and raised there as well as Sweden and Uganda before immigrating to New York City.

-Diallo Shabazz is the Co-Founder Birthright AFRICA leveraging his background as a global education advisor and sustainability expert who has worked with government agencies and NGOs in North America, Asia, and Africa.
-He is Chief Administrator of the Education Fund which manages workforce strategy for District Council 37, one of the nation’s largest municipal labor unions with 125,000 members working across 1,000 different job titles.
-He is a board member of the NYC Employment Training Coalition, a delegate of the NYC Mayor’s Workforce Development Board, and serves on the board’s subcommittee exploring labor regulations for the gig economy.
-From 2011 – 2013, Diallo was appointed as a North American Civil Society Representative for the United Nations Environment Programme (UNEP), which he represented at ministerial-level meetings on the Post-2015 Agenda and creation of the sustainable development goals in Europe and Africa.
+Diallo Shabazz is the Co-Founder of Birthright AFRICA leveraging his background as a global education advisor and sustainability expert who has worked with government agencies and NGOs in North America, Asia, and Africa.
+Diallo previously served as Chief Administrator for the DC 37 Education Fund, managing workforce strategy and training for the nation’s largest municipal public sector labor union in NYC.
+He also previously served as Senior Director of Sustainability Education at the NYC Department of Education to support the nation’s largest school system on structuring public/private partnerships with Fortune 500 corporations to improve career and technical education.
+From 2011 – 2013, Diallo was appointed as a North American Civil Society Representative for the United Nations Environment Programme (UNEP), which he represented at ministerial-level meetings on the Post-2015 Agenda and sustainable development goals in Europe and Africa.
+Diallo previously worked for the NAACP where he specialized in youth development, civil rights, and community empowerment.
+An avid speaker and moderator, Diallo has hosted numerous forums and appeared on various media outlets including UN Web TV, New York Public Radio, and ABC’s 20/20.
+He was born in Milwaukee, Wisconsin where his family migrated from the American South and raised him in the Yoruba traditions of Nigerian culture.

-Darren Harris is a Vice President at Goldman Sachs, where he has spent 13 successful years in the Investment Banking and Sales & Trading Divisions specializing in corporate credit and interest rates.A serial entrepreneur, Darren Harris is the Co-Founder and CEO of PANN, an emerging digital video network made for crowdsourcing, sharing, and spotlighting news and events that take place within the global Black community.
+Darren Harris is a Vice President at Goldman Sachs, where he has spent 13 successful years in the Investment Banking and Sales & Trading Divisions specializing in corporate credit and interest rates.A serial entrepreneur, Darren Harris is the Co-Founder and CEO of Pan African New Network (PANN), an emerging digital video network made for crowdsourcing, sharing, and spotlighting news and events that take place within the global Black community.
 Prior to his entrepreneurial ventures, Darren graduated from Howard University with a BBA in International Business and a minor in Finance.
 Passionate about fostering diversity in Corporate America, at Goldman Sachs he has served as the Co-Head and Co-founder of the Black Hispanic/Latino Council, Captain of the Goldman Sachs HBCU recruiting initiative, Junior Diversity Council board member, and Firmwide Black Network board member.
-Darren was born in Teaneck, NJ and raised in Teaneck and Harlem, NY.
+Darren was born in Teaneck, NJ and raised there and in Harlem, NY.
 His parents settled in the Northeast after being raised in Florida and are descendants of enslaved Africans brought to Georgia and the Carolinas.

 Mercedes Bent is an investor and operator who specializes in identifying and scaling mission-driven startups into global institutions.
 She currently works in venture capital and previously served as an executive at a VR startup and a General Manager at General Assembly where she oversaw a multi-million dollar business lines during periods of explosive growth.
 She has a MBA and Masters in Education from Stanford University and an AB from Harvard University.
 In her free time she enjoys writing up new business ideas, walks longer than 20 NYC blocks, chocolate soufflés, hiking, camping, off-roading in her Jeep, and dealing playing cards very fast.
 She was born in Durham, North Carolina and raised in California.
 She is a descendant of enslaved Africans in America with Bermudian/Grenadian ancestry, and Benin/Togo/Ghanaian ancestry.